5 Landscape Photography Settings Every Photographer Should Know

 Next, drop the shutter speed back to the original exposure value, and take another photo.

-Finally, drop the shutter speed down even further, so that your shot is underexposed by about a stop, and take a third photo.
+Finally, drop the shutter speed down even further, so that your shot is overexposed by about a stop, and take a third photo.

 Note that if your scene has an unusually extreme dynamic range, you may want to extend this bracketing further, capturing shots that are two stops underexposed and two stops overexposed (along with the shots I’ve already discussed).
-Checking the histogram on your camera LCD can help you determine whether this is necessary, as can Live View.
+Checking the histogram on your EVF or LCD can help you determine whether this is necessary.

 Once you’ve captured your set of bracketed exposures, you’ll need to blend them together using a photo editing program.
-Lightroom allows you to merge bracketed exposures, as does Photoshop.
-Though you can also purchase software that’s designed specifically for photo bracketing, such as Aurora HDR.
+Lightroom’s Photo Merge HDR feature handles this beautifully, as does Photoshop’s Merge to HDR Pro.
+You can also use dedicated HDR software like Photomatix Pro or HDR Efex.

 And then…